zotonic/zotonic/doc/ref/modules/mod_wires.rst

 .. include:: meta-mod_wires.rst

-Actions, screen components (scomps), and javascript for user interfaces using *wires*.
+Actions, tags (also known as screen components), and javascript for user interfaces using *wires*.

-Used by :ref:`mod-admin` and the other administrative modules.
+Used by :ref:`mod_admin` and the other administrative modules.

+Wires are actions that are directly coupled to user interface elements.
+These couplings are defined in the templates using the :ref:`scomp-wire` tag.